MrManny/MrManny.github.io/index.md

 Manny, Mr.

-Señor Software Engineer (allegedly), Austria.
+Señor Software Engineer and Product Owner (allegedly), Austria.

 ## Private

 In my off hours, I am…
 - a **gamer**: board games, video games, role-playing games, tabletop games; you name it!
-               *Terraforming Mars* is great, by the way.
-Don't @ me.
+               *Epic Spell Wars* is great, by the way.
 - an **archer**: currently shooting with a 28 lbs recurve bow.
-Sometimes, I also hit things.
+Sometimes, I also hit the target.
 - a **mapper**: I sometimes spend some time to survey for OpenStreetMap.
                 I am no stranger to geographic information systems.
 - an **additive manufacturing** enthusiast: this is slang for "I know 3d printing, and I know some CAD".
 - a friend of **animals**: I have had cats and ants ([Messor Barbarus](https://en.wikipedia.org/wiki/Messor_barbarus)) before, currently I have a Labrador.
-                           Also, I am usually covered in various canine fluids and fur.
+                           Also, I am usually covered in animal hair.
 - I go crazy with **Generative Artificial Intelligence** way too often.
 Send help!

 ## Business